 ACCIDENTS INVESTIGATION PROCEDURES

-If you are involved in an accident involving another vehicle or pedestrian, do not move the bus until authorized by Dispatch, the Administrator or law enforcement officials.
+If you are involved in an accident/incident do not move the bus until authorized by Dispatch, and any Administrative staff or law enforcement officials.
 If you are unable to contact Dispatch, ask passing motorists for assistance in contacting Dispatch and local police.

+Do not leave the scene of the accident as it is considered a felony and the license can be suspended.

 The following procedures will be followed: